 On the other hand, ideas worth nothing without execution.
 In other words, to build a successful business, you need to multiply your idea & its execution.
 From such point of view, additional precautions just give you a little time before your rivals enter the market.

 What is a Non-Disclosure Agreement?

 NDA can be Unilateral (one-way), Bilateral (need to be signed by both parties), and Multilateral (when many parties are involved).
-We’ll cover one-way NDA type common for outsourcing development industry.
+In this article, we’ll cover one-way NDA that is common for outsourcing development industry.

 - Fill in a contact form with general information about your project.

 - General means nothing specific about your idea, but only facts that are common for every project in this industry.
-Something, from where we can start our research and save time for communication:
+Something, from where we can start our research to save time for communication:

 - Your industry.

 - Techs you’re interested in.

 - Availability of source materials (specs, designs, research).